Types of Bill of Lading

 Clean Bill of Lading

-Clean Bill of Lading is issued by the Shipping Company or by its agents without any declaration on the defective Constitution of the goods/ packages taken on Board/ stuffed in containers.
+A clean Bill of Lading is issued by the Shipping Company or its agents without any declaration of the defective Constitution of the goods/ packages taken on Board/ stuffed in containers.

 Received for Shipment Bill of Lading

-Received Bill of Lading is a document that is issued by a carrier as evidence of receipt of goods for shipment.
-It is issued prior to the vessel loading and is therefore not an onboard bill of lading.
+A received Bill of Lading is a document issued by a carrier as evidence of receipt of goods for shipment.
+It is given before the vessel loading and is not an onboard bill of lading.

 Through Bill of Lading

-Through Bills of Lading are complex than most BOLS.
-The document permits the shipping carrier to pass the cargo through several modes of transportation or through several distribution centers.
-This bill includes an Inland Bill of Lading and an Ocean Bill of Lading depending on the destination.
+Bills of Lading are more complex than most BOLS.
+The document permits the shipping carrier to pass the cargo through several modes of transportation or several distribution centers.
+Depending on the destination, this bill includes an Inland Bill of Lading and an Ocean Bill of Lading.

 Claused Bill of Lading

-Claused Bill of Lading is issued when the cargo is damaged or when the quantity goes missing.
+A claused Bill of Lading is issued when the cargo is damaged, or the quantity goes missing.

 Container Bill of Lading

-Container Bill of Lading is a document that gives information about goods that are delivered in a safe container or containers from one port to another.
+A container Bill of Lading is a document that gives information about goods delivered in a safe container or containers from one port to another.

 House Bill of Lading

-House Bill of Lading is a document generated by an Ocean Transport Intermediary freight forwarder or non-vessel operating company.
-The document is an acknowledgement of the receipt of goods that are shipped, issued to the suppliers when the cargo is received.
-This Bill of Lading is also known as Forwarders Bill of Lading.
+A House Bill of Lading is a document generated by an Ocean Transport Intermediary freight forwarder or non-vessel operating company.
+The paper is an acknowledgment of the receipt of shipped goods issued to the suppliers when the cargo is received.
+This Bill of Lading is also known as the Forwarder’s Bill of Lading.

 Master Bill of Lading

-Master Bill of Lading is a document that is created for shipping companies by their carriers as a receipt of transfer.
-The document specifies the terms that are required for transporting the freight, details of the consignor or the shipper, the consignee and the respective person who possess the goods.
+A Master Bill of Lading is a document created for shipping companies by their carriers as a transfer receipt.
+The document specifies the terms required for transporting the freight, details of the consignor or the shipper, the consignee, and the respective person who possesses the goods.

 Charter Party Bill of Lading

-Charter Party Bill of Lading is an agreement between a charterer and a vessel owner.
-The document is issued by the charterer of the vessel to the shipper for the goods that are shipped on board the vessel.
+A Charter Party Bill of Lading is an agreement between a charterer and a vessel owner.
+The vessel’s charterer issues the document to the shipper for the goods shipped on board the vessel.

-Multi Modal Transport Document or Combined Transport Document is a type of Through Bill of Lading the involves a minimum of two different modes of transport, land or ocean.
-However, the modes of transportation can be anything from freight boat to air.
+A multimodal Transport Document or Combined Transport Document is a type of Through Bill of Lading that involves a minimum of two different modes of transport, land or ocean.
+However, the modes of transportation can be anything from freight boats to air.